 The new relief program is aiming to help 10,000 people in need of financial relief to help pay back rent or mortgages.
 Renters may recall there was an earlier lottery for $1,000 emergency rental assistance grants in April of 2020.
 The city was inundated with applications to that initial grant program and only 2,000 people were awarded one of the $1,000 grants out of 83,000 applicants.

 The latest round of emergency housing assistance grants comes as the city is adopting new amendments to housing laws and Governor J.B.
-Pritzker has extended an Illinois eviction moratorium to run through late August of 2020.
+Pritzker has extended an Illinois eviction moratorium to run through December of 2020.
 These measures are geared towards preventing an overwhelming number of evictions in the fall.

 *Time-Sensitive: Applicants must apply by Monday, August 10, 2020*